rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 * FastCGI support
 * And, of course, IPv6

 It’s great!
 So just `sudo dnf install nginx`, right?
-Yes, it's pretty much that, but we've included a few extra helpful tips to get you started.
+Yes, it's pretty much that, but we've included some helpful tips to get you started.

 ## Prerequisites and Assumptions